Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an

 Learn how to use uncertainty to find lasting love

-We’ve figured out how to control most things in our lives — our bodies, our weight, our work.
+We’ve figured out how to control most things in our lives – our bodies, our weight, our work.
 But relationships?
 That’s something different altogether.
-We can’t control someone else’s heart, and because of that, there’s always a certain amount of uncertainty in any relationship.
+We can’t control someone else’s heart, and because of that, there’s always a certain amount of uncertainty in relationships.

-And, sadly, it is this uncertainty that causes many of us to put up walls and push others away.
+Sadly, it is this uncertainty that causes many of us to put up walls and push others away.
 Rather than face living with uncertainty in relationships, many people shut down completely.
-Because at its core, our need for certainty is a survival mechanism, and in uncertain states, we do what is necessary to protect ourselves — or our hearts in this case.
+This is because at its core, our need for certainty is a survival mechanism, and in uncertain states, we do what is necessary to protect ourselves and our hearts.
 But the beauty of the uncertainty in relationships is that it is in this space that our ultimate spiritual growth evolves, and where we can find more joy and more happiness than anywhere.

 You do this through understanding, practicing and mastering the skills that are critical to your success in finding, nurturing and creating an outstanding relationship.
 There is a lot to learn and appreciate about the needs, feelings and behaviors of yourself as well as your partner – and, most importantly, how to use these understandings to best support your partner and your relationship.